loganmarchione/homelab-svg-assets/README.md

   - Telegraf - Issue open [here](https://github.com/influxdata/telegraf/issues/12327)
   - TinyTinyRSS - Can't find a SVG of this
   - ZeroTier - Can't find a SVG of this
+  - Zigbee - Can't find a SVG of this

-- Icons that don't touch the edges (possibly need replaced?)
+- Icons that don't touch the edges (possibly need to be replaced?)
   - Audacity
   - CyberChef
   - CentOS